 Depending on the distance of the strikes I adjust the , further out I tend to use a larger and as they become closer or more frequently I down to the strike from over exposing.

 I have spent 2 years with this type of photography and was disappointed with my earlier shots but as I go along it gets easier so hopefully this guide will help others who wish to get that "Perfect Shot"

-I still have a lot to learn with my photography and will take any C&C on board and hopefully help others form what I have learned already.
+I still have a lot to with my photography and will take any C&C on board and hopefully help others form what I have learned already.

-Thanks to you guys for looking and commenting on my images it has helped me learn a massive amount.
+Thanks to you guys for looking and commenting on my images it has helped me a massive amount.